ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 1. I struggled for a while on how to access the nested ReadingList in the makeshift database that I'd created.
 This meant I couldn't push additional books onto that users readinglist.

+2. I was still struggling the render the readinList in the right order (11th-13th June issue #1).

 ### How I handled blockers (14th-15th June):

+#### 1.

-1. I was stuck for a while but realised that it kept returning the reading list object as a string :
+I was stuck for a while but realised that it kept returning the reading list object as a string :

+<ins> let dataRes = `ReadingList:[${response[selection]}}]`;</ins>

+I fixed this by moving the `` to only surround the data being passed in as a the value of ReadingList.
+I figured out that it was parsing as a string by using typeof in a console log of the data being manipulated.

+The fix :

+<ins> let dataRes = { readingList: [`${[response[selection]]}`] };</ins>

+#### 2.

+- Figured that the main issue was the order in which I was called things.
+- I also noticed that I was doing too much in the returnBookSelection() function it should only display the bookSelection as it says.However it was also writing into the database.

+- I tried to write tests for smaller functions to break down the long function and then proceeded to write the functions and try to pass teh tests.

 ### what I completed (14th-15th June):